AnzuFTNW/anilist-tierlist-maker/README.md

 # Known Bugs

 - It's possible to mix animanga entrys and characters but I see no reason to remove this
+- Firefox: Rank Text (S, A, B, etc.) is not centered

 # Changelog

+- `2022/01/22` - _V1.1_
+  - Added more cross browser consistency
+  - Changed default rank text color
+  - Reduced delay for card pool to close
+  - Drawer automatically extends on submit
+  - Allow enter key to submit search query
 - `2022/01/22` - _V1.0_
   - Full release
 - `2022/01/06` - _V0.1_